 Net financial expenses for A.P.
 Moller – Maersk are still expected around USD 0.5bn.

-Changes in guidance are versus guidance given in the Annual Report 2016.
+Changes in guidance are versus guidance given at the interim report for Q1 2017.
 All figures in parenthesis refer to full-year 2016.